This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat olive oil in a 2-quart saucepan over medium heat.
-Add bacon and cook until crisp; remove bacon and set aside to drain on a paper towel-lined plate.
+- In a 2-quart saucepan, heat olive oil over medium heat.
+Cook bacon until crisp, then transfer to a paper towel-lined plate.

-- Add chopped onions to the pan and cook for 3 minutes, stirring occasionally.
-Add garlic and cook for 30 seconds more.
+- Add onions to the pan and cook for 3 minutes, stirring occasionally.
+Add garlic and cook for 30 seconds.

-- Lightly grease a 5-inch baking dish (or use an oven-safe dish of similar size) with 1/2 teaspoon of olive oil.
-Pour beans and sauce into the prepared baking dish.
+- Lightly grease a 5-inch baking dish (or similar size) with 1/2 teaspoon olive oil.
+Pour in the bean mixture.

 Notes